pendulating/bayflood/docs/REPRODUCIBILITY.md

 ## Reproducibility Guide (ICAR Artifact Scope)

-This guide explains how to reproduce the main results using precomputed run outputs (from the KDD paper) and how to regenerate analyses from those runs.
+This guide explains how to reproduce the main results using precomputed run outputs and how to regenerate analyses from those runs.

-### 1) Precomputed runs (KDD)
+### 1) Precomputed runs (examples)

-The canonical KDD runs are included at:
+Example precomputed runs are included at:
 - Without covariates:
   `runs/icar_icar/simulated_False/ahl_True/covariates_False/FEB7_FINAL_KDD_MODEL_NO_COVARIATES_20250207-1814`
 - With covariates: